leela-zero/leela-zero/README.md

 Else, if you want to play only, run instead leelaz as explained in the main instructions below for macOS or linux.

+The steps to compile leelaz and autogtp are [below](https://github.com/wonderingabout/leela-zero#compiling-autogtp-andor-leelaz)

 ## Using a Cloud provider